GlobalWebIndex/mawex/README.md

 System is designed for :
  1. redundancy
+    - Consumer Groups
+        - workers that belong to the same group are pulling tasks that belong to that group
-    - Consumer Groups - one of a kind should be always present at least on 2 machines
+        - one group of a kind should be always present at least on 2 machines
+ 2. high availability
     - Master is a Akka cluster Singleton and persistent actor :
-        - when one instance crashes another one takes over, work state would replay in case of a crash, use at least 3 nodes
+        - when one instance crashes another one takes over, work state would replay in case of a crash
+        - use at least 3 nodes
  2. both horizontal and vertical scalability so that one can :
     - add more workers on the fly if tasks start coming more frequently
     - switch to bigger pods if workers need more resources, memory especially